 A translation labeled “Neo-Elvish” just means that Tolkien didn’t do the translation, someone else did.
 That means that ANYTHING not directly attested by Tolkien is Neo-Elvish.

-- Compound words: just putting two words together to make a new one.
-For example, we made a Neo-Sindarin word for “Hatter” by echoing the form of “mírdan – jewel smith” putting together the words for “carab – hat” and “tân – maker” to make “*carabdan – hatter.”
+Just putting two words together to make a new one.
+For example, we made a Neo-Sindarin word for “Hatter” by echoing the form of “círdan – ship wright” putting together the words for “carab – hat” and “tân – maker, smith” to make “*carabdan – hatter.”

 Both of these methods require extensive knowledge of Tolkien’s languages, their histories, and how Tolkien himself made words.
 We’re doing our best to imitate Tolkien’s process so we can make vocabulary that fits into his languages, that he could possibly have made himself.

 Of course, this means that there are some things that we can’t translate.
 We accept these limitations because we want to be authentic and true to Tolkien’s versions of the languages as we can.